IGME-202-2231/project-2-xentriom/README.md

 ### Controls

--   Ideally, I want the player to have no control but for the requirement
--   You can drop small fish food in and the smaller fish will try and get it.
+-   A button to induce and stop frenzy, frenzy is when the swordfishes go after all the eels and the eels will try and flee

-## Small Fish
+## EELS

 The smaller fish will flock together and try to stay near each other.
 If the group is too large they will split into smaller groups.
 They will also attempt to avoid the bigger fishes.